 CHM 325 Cr.4

-A survey of chemical processes in biological systems emphasizing the structure, function, and interactions of proteins, nucleic acids, carbohydrates, lipids, the regulation of cellular processes, and a description of certain clinical disorders.
+This course is the study of the fundamental chemical processes in biological systems emphasizing the structure and function of biological macromolecules, metabolism and the regulation of cellular processes, transport mechanisms, nature of biological energy, and applications to cellular and organismal function.
 Lect.
 3, Lab 3.
-Prerequisite: CHM 300 or CHM 304.
+Prerequisite: CHM 300 or CHM 304 are required; a 300 or 400-level chemistry course with a lab (excluding CHM 461, CHM 489, and CHM 499) is recommended.
 Students with credit in CHM 417 cannot earn credit in CHM 325.
 Offered Fall, Spring.

 CHM 330 Cr.3

 An overview of both the scientific and commercial aspects of the chemical industry.
 Industrially important chemical processes will be discussed.
 Topics will include production and end use of basic inorganic chemicals of commercial importance, industrial gases, and petroleum-based products.
 The economics of various chemical processes will be presented.
 Global and local topics such as regulatory compliance, product liability, and patent/trade secret documentation may also be discussed.
 Prerequisite: CHM 300 or CHM 303.
 Offered Spring - Even Numbered Years.

 CHM 331 Cr.3